Space-time reduced basis methods for parametrized unsteady Stokes equations: Space--time reduced basis methods for parametrized unsteady incompressible Stokes equations

 \section{Space--time reduced basis methods for parametrized unsteady incompressible Stokes equations}

-Classical applications of ROMs to parametrized PDEs (and to dynamical systems in general) allow to reduce only spatial dimensionality, since the projection process takes place with respect to the spatial subspaces where the solution is sought at every time instant.
-Conversely, the temporal dimensionality of the problem does not change upon the reduction step, as the ODE stemming from the semi--discrete ROM is solved by means of numerical integration, typically with the same time integrator and timestep size employed for the FOM.
-Because of this, classical ROMs are characterized by a low dimensionality in space, but by a high one in time, which may limit the computational savings.
-This aspect could be particularly relevant in problems where either the simulation interval should be very large, as in many applications in computational fluid dynamics, or the timestep size should be very small, like in molecular dynamics simulations, in order to properly capture some relevant behaviours.
+Classical applications of PROMs to parametrized PDEs only allow to reduce their dimensionality in space.
+This could represent a significant limitation in problems where either the simulation interval should be very large or the timestep size should be very small in order to properly capture some relevant behaviours.
 As discussed in Section \ref{sec:introduction}, several attempts to solve this temporal--complexity bottleneck have been made.
-Among those, in this work we focus on Space--Time Reduced Basis (ST--RB) methods, firstly introduced in \cite{urban2012new, urban2014improved, yano2014space, yano2014space2} and further developed in \cite{choi2019space, choi2021space, kim2021efficient}.
+Among those, in this work we focus on the Space--Time Reduced Basis (ST--RB) methods introduced and analysed e.g. in \cite{urban2012new, urban2014improved, yano2014space, yano2014space2, choi2019space, choi2021space, kim2021efficient}.